 Redwood Materials

 Redwood Materials is a battery recycling company founded by Tesla co-founder JB Straubel.
-The company focuses on developing advanced recycling technologies to recover valuable materials from spent lithium-ion batteries and reuse them in the production of new batteries.
+Also, the company focuses on developing advanced recycling technologies to recover valuable materials from spent lithium-ion batteries and reuse them in the production of new batteries.
 Redwood Materials aims to create a closed-loop battery supply chain that reduces the environmental impact of battery production and promotes sustainable energy solutions.

 Li-Cycle